What Inspired My Shift from Standard American Diet to Plant-Based Eating in 2014?

 So what happened after you went whole foods plant based (WFPB)?

 My husband and I both started to lose weight, about 2 pounds per week.
 Weight loss, while eating as much as we want and whenever we want, which is a tremendous relief being someone who likes to eat!
 For a very long time we’d have seconds and thirds of whatever we were eating.
 We had our cholesterol levels checked after a month of WFPB and my total cholesterol had dropped from 239 to 177!
-(Folks with totals more than 200 are generally given prescriptions for statin medication.
-My goal is for a total of 150 or lower, medication free.)
-UPDATE: A February 2017 check has my total cholesterol at 151.
+A later check had my total cholesterol at 151.

 We kept losing weight.
-My 6’1 husband – who was a super skinny guy into his 20s – went from 200-plus pound highs to 170, sometimes 165.
-I’m 5’7, have never ever been slender, had hit 165, 168 pounds on too many occasions.
-I was relenting to be happy with 158, which frankly was pure struggle.
-But by eating a plant-based diet, my weight dropped to 142, which is the weight I – again – struggled to maintain prior to getting pregnant years ago.
-In the last year or so, another dozen pounds slipped away.
+My 6’1 husband – who was a super skinny guy into his 20s – went from 200-plus pound highs to 170, to about 165.
+I’m 5’7, have never ever been slender, and had hit 165, 168 pounds on too many occasions.
+Just as we discovered this diet, I was relenting to be happy with 158, which frankly was pure struggle.
+But by eating a plant-based diet, my weight dropped to 142, which is the weight I had struggled to maintain prior to getting pregnant years ago.
+And in the last year and a half, another dozen or so pounds have slipped away.

 After 40-some years of fighting the scale, it is a relief to have a stable trim weight.
 Stable, as in easy to maintain within a 2-pound range.

-We’re healthy.
-In the three years we’ve been eating plant-based, we’ve gotten a few short-lived colds.
+Erin and I are healthy, capable and thriving.
+Not taking any medications (nor suffering their side effects) which is a marvel to our doc when we go in for annual checkups.
+In the five-some years we’ve been eating plant-based, we’ve gotten a few short-lived colds.
 Our digestion is great, meaning fast, easy and frequent.
 Menopause, which had just started when I shifted, was noticeable prior to the shift and imperceptible after.
 No hot flashes, mood swings, and the like.
 Everything works well and I don’t take any hormones or medications to maintain wellness.
 During a checkup awhile back we had our blood tested for various nutrients and we were good on all counts.
 Our energy is good.
 It feels great to feel so good.
 Whew.